 p5.js IMU Workshop

-During this workshop, you will start from a p5.js starter template. and hook it up to receive IMU data.
+During this workshop, you will start from a p5.js starter template and connect it to data from an inertial measurement unit (IMU).

 Goals: